YizeWang/Path-Integral-Algorithm-Simulation/README.md

 # Constrained Path Integral Optimal Control

 Path integral methods have been an important tool for systems with stochastic continuous dynamics.
 Recent work mainly focuses on unconstrained control problems while I investigated how to deal with systems constrained by state-input inequality.
-Details are explained in my report (which I cannot make public now) and the algorithm is implemented in both MATLAB and C++ (currently working on).
+Details are explained in `Final Report` under `doc` directory and the path integral algorithms are implemented in MATLAB, which can be found under `src`.

 ## Usage